MetaDocencia/NASA_TOPS-OS101-2026/Module_1/M1_readme.md

 After completing this module, you should be able to:

-- Explain what open science is, why it's a good thing to do, and list some of the benefits and challenges of open science adoption.
+- Explain what open science is, why it's beneficial to implement it, and list some of the benefits and challenges of open science adoption.
 - Describe the practice of open science, including considerations when writing a management plan and the tasks in the "Use, Make, Share" framework.
 - Evaluate available options when determining whether research products should or should not be open.
 - List ways to connect with others who are part of the open science community.